What does VEFA mean in real estate?

 24/7/2025

-You often hear about off-plan when looking for a new apartment, but this term is still unclear for many.
+You often hear about VEFA when looking for a new apartment, but this term is still unclear for many.
 What does it correspond to exactly?
-What are the advantages, the steps to know, the precautions to take?
-In this article, we simply explain to you what it means to buy a home “off-plan” and how it really works.
+What are the advantages, the steps to know, the guarantees, the risks and the precautions to take?

 VEFA means Sale in Future Completion State.
 This legal term refers to a contract by which you buy a property. before or during construction.
 You become the owner of the land upon signature, then of the housing as the work progresses..
 This arrangement makes it possible to buy a new home, directly from the developer, often on plan.